Sustainable Aviation Fuel (SAF) for Greener Skies

 Efuel (electrofuel) is made using renewable electricity to create green hydrogen, which is then combined with captured CO₂ to form a liquid fuel.
 It is imperative that renewable energy is used in the process, as the electrolysis used for green hydrogen production is highly energy intensive.

+DAC can work together with SAF in an enclosed system.
 So simply put, SAF requires CO₂ to make power-to-liquid fuels, and captured CO₂ needs to be utilized (if it’s not sequestered).
 It’s a perfect partnership that works towards a more sustainable aviation industry.
-It is circular, removing existing CO₂ from the air while also reducing further CO₂ emissions.
-(See: What is CO₂ Utilization?)

 Other Types of Sustainable Aviation Fuel